GoogleChrome/chrome-extensions-samples/printing/README.md

 # Printest

 This application demonstrates printing.
-It supports the creation of any number of windows, each of which can be printed by a button on the window, or the most recently accessed window can be printed from a control window.
-A timer based animation can be displayed ont he control window to demonstrates how timers are suspended while printing.
+It supports the creation of any number of windows, each of which can be printed by a button on the window, and the most recently accessed window can be printed from a control window.
+A timer based animation can be displayed on the control window to demonstrates how timers are suspended while printing.

 ## Screenshot